Sadie Robertson Stuns In Adorable New Instagram Photo

 “So glad I joined!
 Thank you for it,” one more fan wrote.

-Robertson first publicly announced the launch of her app on Instagram earlier this week, As The Inquisitr previously reported.
-The app is currently available via the App Store.
+Robertson first publicly announced the launch of her app on Instagram earlier this week, as The Inquisitr previously reported.
+The app is currently available on both iOS and Google App Store.